By Barry Santini, OD, ABOM

 Zeiss Myokids Pro—An obvious solution to addressing the challenge of reducing accommodative lag in children is to use a multifocal-based lens.
 Current studies have shown that conventional progressive lenses, while attractive cosmetically, are amongst the least effective in influencing the rate of myopic progression.
 By using the power of digital design optimization and freeform surfacing, Myokids Pro progressive lenses have demonstrated superior comfort with reduced accommodative lag in school-age children.

 Essilor—Essilor’s current entry for myopic progression control is a multifocal-based solution called Myopilux.
-Currently available only in the “myopia capital” of the world—Singapore, where almost 98 percent of all school age children are myopic—Myopilux lenses are designed to reduce accommodative deficiencies, aka accommodative lag, and therefore reduce pressure on hyperopic defocus.
+Currently available in China, Hong Kong, Taiwan, Malaysia, Philippines, Indonesia, Korea, South Africa, Turkey, Canada, France, Costa Rica, Argentina as well as in Singapore, where almost 98 percent of all school age children are myopic—Myopilux lenses are designed to reduce accommodative deficiencies, aka accommodative lag, and therefore reduce pressure on hyperopic defocus.

 Hoya Vision Care—Hoya offers both contact lenses as well as ophthalmic lenses for myopia control.
 Both are based on their DISC technology—Defocus Incorporated Soft Contact lens—derived from collaboration with the Polytechnic Institute of Hong Kong.
 DIMS Defocus Incorporated Multiple Segment lens—Hoya created an all new design myopia control contact lens, more effective at reducing peripheral hyperopic defocus than the traditional solution of repurposing a DV-centered lens originally designed for presbyopia.
 In an ophthalmic lens, such a traditional rotationally-symmetric solution does not work with an eye that moves separately behind it.
 By incorporating an array of mini-wavelet lenses in an ophthalmic lens offering, Hoya is able to ensure that any image point subtended by the gaze of the eye would be clear and have acceptable contrast sensitivity, while simultaneously providing a peripheral myopic defocus to reduce stimulating axial growth.